preloadPeople harvest tea leaves on rolling hills planted with tea plants overlooking forested mountains.

 June is a great time to visit because the school summer crowds are yet to arrive and there’s usually a spread of nice sunny days.
 Quirky towns and villages are quieter, ancient inns and hotels emptier, and beaches busy but still a little wild.

 Head to Tintagel and cross the stunning footbridge to King Arthur’s castle or explore the Museum of Witchcraft and Magic in tiny Boscastle.
-After, wash away the effort of the hike with a dip in the fresh waters of St Nectan’s Waterfall.
+After, wash away the hike effort with a dip in the fresh waters of St Nectan’s Waterfall.
 All are just a few miles from each other; a perfect showcase of how much the Great Garden of Cornwall has to offer.

 A highway surrounded by lush forest that leads to the city's metropolitan scenery, with a prominent TV tower visible in the distance.